 Instead of paying $3 for a bag of spring greens at the store, you can buy a packet of mixed lettuce seeds for a couple of dollars.
 Lettuce bolts during the summer heat, so plant again in the fall.

 Other crops with a quick return are herbs, green beans, and peas.
 It’s easier to stick with your gardening when you have something to show for it almost immediately.
+Figure out what you’re saving and use a savings calculator to keep you motivated.

 4. Plant for the long term

 Some gardeners call long-term plantings “permaculture.”
+But what is permaculture?

 The idea is to plant things that don’t mean starting from scratch every year.
 Berries, asparagus, rhubarb, and fruit trees, once established, can give you a bountiful return for many years.

 A good fruit tree can produce 200 pounds of fruit in its prime.
 That’s a pretty good return on investment from a $15 tree.
+Starting a permaculture garden can be a boon to your bank account.

 5. Stick with crops you and your family actually like